Looking for an in-depth SEO tutorial that explains in simple terms what it takes to rank on Google?

 So here it goes 9 steps to have a perfectly optimized article (in this case the focus keyword was “niche website examples”):

 1. The headline should start with the focus keyword (headline should be under 70 characters).
+You can check all website headlines using the Website SEO Checker by Sitechecker tool.

 2. Add click-bite KW to your Headline – best, epic, awesome, deal of the year/month, etc. (depending on your goal).